 Although beard oil will make your hair more manageable, it will not hold your style.
 Beard oil has no level of hold.
 So, if you want a product to hold your beard or mustache in a specific style, beard oil won’t do the job.

-Applying beard oil is an essential step in your grooming routine, but you might have to supplement it with another product.
-Enter – beard butter.
+Applying beard oil can be a useful step in your grooming routine, but you might have to supplement it with another product if you want some hold.

 What is Beard Butter?

-Beard butter is essentially a lotion for your beard.
-It is a mixture of oil and natural butters such as Shea or Cocoa butter.
-It usually has a creamy consistency and emulsifies beautifully when rubbed between the hands.
+It often contains natural butters such as Shea or Cocoa butter.
+It has a creamy consistency and emulsifies beautifully when rubbed between the hands.

 Beard butter is often described as “the best of both worlds”, as it lies somewhere in the middle between beard oil and wax.